Suganya-dev/Frontend-CAPSTONE/README.md

 Make sure you have Node.js and npm installed

-1.git clone repository URL
+1. git clone repository URL
-2.cd into the directory it creates
+2. cd into the directory it creates
-3.touch api/database.json
+3. touch api/database.json
-4.Delete the .ignore file in the api directory
+4. Delete the .ignore file in the api directory
-5.touch src/Settings.js
+5. touch src/Settings.js
-6.In your database.json file, create the following empty arrays: { "users": [], "activities": [], "activityTypes":[], "rewardTypes":[]} (No External API is used)
+6. In your database.json file, create the following empty arrays: { "users": [], "activities": [], "activityTypes":[], "rewardTypes":[]} (No External API is used)
-7.Serve JSON file utilizing json-server -w database.json -p 8088
+7. Serve JSON file utilizing json-server -w database.json -p 8088
-8.In a new tab in your terminal, cd into src, and serve 9.Go to the localhost in your browser and register an account
+8. In a new tab in your terminal, cd into src, and serve
+9. Go to the localhost in your browser and register an account

 ## ERD: